-There are so many aspects of managing the care of a loved one that we just don't know about!
+There are so many aspects of managing the care and future care of a loved one that we just don't know about!

-There are many of myths out there about Caregiving
+There are many of myths out there about the

-There is so much about Caregiving that we don't know about.
+There is so much about the Elderhood Journey that we don't know about.
 Much of the information we've accumulated overtime has come from what friends have told us or what we have read about.
 99.9% of the time, that information is not going to be correct.
 It is very important to use reliable resources especially when it comes to legal, financial or the healthcare system.

 Don't assume that what you may have heard, what you think you may know or what your friend did is reliable information.

-Let's dispel some of those urban legends or myths out there about Caregiving and the Health Care System.
+Let's dispel some of those urban legends or myths out there about the Elderhood Journey and Caregiving.

 Did you know?
 There are other options to create an aging in place environment other than renovating your parents home.
 A Stairclimber chair may be the best solution; plus it may covered by Medicare.
 But a professional will be the best one to help you with an assessment and offer products that will achieve this goal.

 Did you know that wheel chairs are covered under Medicaid/Medicare?
 Under Medicare, individuals may receive a new transport device once every five years.
 A transport device is: a wheel chair, a power wheel chair, a walker or a cane.
 This is a benefit to which your parent may be entitled.
 Consult with their primary healthcare provider for a script and stay on top of their Medicare entitlements.